 - connecting practitioners working with older community members, their families and carers

-A steering committee and working groups have been established to guide the development of the EAPN and the delivery of primary prevention activities.
+A steering committee and working group have been established to guide the development of the EAPN and the delivery of primary prevention activities.

 Members of the network include: